There is a need to discuss essential car maintenance tips because no one wants to drive a car that is faulty, dirty, or in bad condition.

 Besides, washing your car ensures that your car keeps looking neat and new.
-Don’t neglect that bird dropping, dirt, chemical and other things on your car because they can cause more harm than good if left for a long time.
+Don’t neglect that bird dropping, dirt, chemical, and other things in your car because they can cause more harm than good if left for a long time.

 You don’t need much to give your car a good wash.
 All you need is a soft cloth or sponge if you want to mild-clean the car.

 If you are going to make use of soap, it should be the one made specifically for cars and not your usual cleaning soap.
 Make sure you are using a nonabrasive sponge so that you don’t scratch the paint.